Inside the EWS Curriculum

 Length of Course: 1 semester

-Prerequisite: Completion of Principles of Technology and Design or one semester of an Upper School Technology Course
+Prerequisite: Completion of Principles of Technology and Design

 Course Description:

-As an introductory course in robotics, students design and build robots using Tetrix robotics building components.
+As an introductory course in robotics, students design and build robots using Vex robotics building components.
 Students create programs to control their robots autonomously and using remote controls.
 This course focuses on designing and constructing robots to complete assigned tasks.
 Through implementation of the design process, students transfer advanced academic skills to component designs in a project-based environment.
 Students build prototypes and test their designs.
 As part of design teams, students will explore multi-robot solutions to complex problems.

 • Robotics II